-All transplant hospitals with intestine programs with a current status of "Active, Approval Not Required" will receive an OPTN intestine transplant program application.
-The application will include a submission deadline.
-If your transplant hospital receives this packet, you will be asked to complete all requisite information to apply for an intestine transplant program and submit the application within 120 days.

-If you receive this application but do not intend to apply for an intestine transplant program, you need to document this in writing and submit that documentation to UNOS.

-If your transplant hospital does not receive an application but you wish to apply for an intestine transplant program, you should contact the UNOS Membership Analyst for your region to get an application and the necessary instructions once the application period is announced.
+All transplant hospitals with intestine programs with a current status of "Active, Approval Not Required" will receive an OPTN intestine transplant program application, along with a deadline for submission of the application.
+The application will be structured similarly to other current transplant program application forms.
+Transplant hospitals that receive this packet will be asked to complete all requisite information to apply for an intestine transplant program and submit the application within 120 days.
+Transplant hospitals that receive this application but do not intend to apply for an intestine transplant program will be asked to document this in writing and submit that documentation to UNOS.
+Transplant hospitals that do not receive an application but wish to apply for an intestine transplant program should contact the UNOS Membership Analyst for their region to obtain an application and the necessary instructions once the application period is announced.